Configuring a DXF from an Empty Drawing

 Assigning attribute values to PV Trackers

-After a PV layout has been designed from the newly created tracker, the final step is to assign a value to the TIER attribute for each tracker.
+After a PV layout has been designed from the newly created tracker, the final step is to assign a value to the TIER and BLOCK_ID attribute for each tracker.

-To assign a value to the TIER attribute, simply select the relevant tracker(s) and insert an integer value (0, 1, 2, etc.) for the TIER attribute in the properties window.
+To assign a value to the TIER and BLOCK_ID attribute, simply select the relevant tracker(s) and insert an integer value (0, 1, 2, etc.) for the TIER and BLOCK_ID attribute in the properties window respectively.
+Note that the BLOCK_ID needs to have a value of 1 or greater i.e. a BLOCK_ID of 0 is unreadable.

 MVS